 FREQUENTLY ASKED QUESTIONS

 We have had the opportunity to speak with a number of pastors across the nation and often they have the same questions.
 For that reason we created this list to try and answer them for you.
-However, please contact us and ask any question you may have or for us to elaborate on any point.
+However, please contact us and ask any question you may have.
 Check back often for updates as we speak with more of you.

 Can you provide ministry references?

 -FREE, presenting the gospel to Veterans is the only ask we have.
 Our only goal is to help you reach Veterans in your area.
 Any assistance we may be, including the curriculum we created and use, is completely free for download on this site.

 What is the Discipled Veteran Ministry?

 -Discipled Veteran began as a ministry of Bible Baptist Church in Beckley, WV in 2017 for the purpose of reaching military Veterans in our area for Christ.
 Most recently we have been led to present the ministry to other like minded churches in hopes of assisting them plant an independent Discipled Veteran ministry in their church.

 -Much like a youth ministry except on a Veteran platform.
 We have a space set aside that we meet in on a regular meeting night.
 We use curriculum specifically written to speak to Veterans that uses Veteran illustrations and terminology.
 Even more so than other small group ministries with commonality, Veterans have the ability to reach Veterans.
 Our focus is to reach them with comradery, see them saved, and infiltrated in to their local church.

 How do we reach Veterans in our area?